 This analysis will help companies efficiently assess their competitive position in the industry contingent on which they can develop new strategies to thrive amid the competition.
 To substantiate, the evaluation of the competitive environment will give companies effective insights into the state of rivalry, vulnerabilities of substitutes, and threats that prevail for companies in the industry.

-This comprehensive guide provides you with all the knowledge that you need to understand what Michael Porter’s Five Forces Model is, its implications, and its application.
+This comprehensive guide provides you with all the knowledge that you need to understand what Michael Porter's Five Forces Model is, its implications, and its application.
 To begin with, what we need to look at are the five key factors that the model describes as the five most important forces determining the success of a company in a competitive environment.
-The subsequent section elucidates each of these five factors or forces defined by the model.
+The subsequent section talks about what are Porter’s five forces and how each of these forces can affect a business.

 Delineation Of the Five Factors Explained By The Model